aws-quickstart/cdk-eks-blueprints/docs/addons/external-dns.md

 Example:

 Let's assume that parent DNS account `parentAccountId` has domain named `myglobal-domain.com`.
-Now when provisioned an Blueprints EKS cluster you would like to use a stage specific name like `dev.myglobal-domain.com` or `test.myglobal-domain.com`.
+Now when provisioned an EKS Blueprints cluster you would like to use a stage specific name like `dev.myglobal-domain.com` or `test.myglobal-domain.com`.
 In addition to these requirements, you would like to enable tenant specific access to those domains such as `my-tenant1.dev.myglobal-domain.com` or team specific access `team-riker.dev.myglobal-domain.com`.

 The setup will look the following way:

-1. In the `parentAccountId` account you create a role for delegation (`DomainOperatorRole` in this example) and a trust relationship to the child account in which Blueprints EKS blueprint will be provisioned.
+1. In the `parentAccountId` account you create a role for delegation (`DomainOperatorRole` in this example) and a trust relationship to the child account in which EKS Blueprints will be provisioned.
 In a general case, the number of child accounts can be large, so each of them will have to be listed in the trust relationship.
 2. In the `parentAccountId` you create a public hosted zone for `myglobal-domain.com`.
 With that the setup that may require separate automation (or a manual process) is complete.
 3. Use the following configuration of the add-on: